watsonwork/watsonwork-java-starter/README.md

 2. Put whatever name you like in the **App name** field.
 Add an oauth redirect url with the value `https://localhost:8443/oauthCallback` and register the app.
 3. In this popup, grab the values for **Id** and **App Secret** since you'll need them later.
-4. Now it's time to clone the repo, so open a terminal and run `git clone https://github.com/watsonwork/java-app-skeleton.git && cd java-app-skeleton`
+4. Now it's time to clone the repo, so open a terminal and run `git clone https://github.com/watsonwork/watsonwork-java-starter.git && cd watsonwork-java-starter`
 5. Open the **config.yml** file, change appId to the Id from above, and change appSecret to your secret from above.
 6. In **config.yml**, uncomment the following lines: